alucryd/oxyromon/README.md

 You can also convert ROMs between various formats using the `convert-roms` subcommand, check them later on with the `check-roms` subcommand, or purge them with the `purge-roms` subcommand to empty `Trash` folders or detect and forget manually deleted ROMs.

+### Installation

+You can grab pre-compiled binaries for Lnux, Mac and Windows from the [release page](https://github.com/alucryd/oxyromon/releases).

+A docker image is also available on [Docker Hub](https://hub.docker.com/r/alucryd/oxyromon).

+If you happen to be using Arch Linux, there's a package in the [official repos](https://archlinux.org/packages/extra/x86_64/oxyromon/).

+It is also possible to install from crates.io using `cargo install oxyromon`.

+Finally if you're feeling adventurous, you can always build from source, instructions below.

 ### Compilation

 The CLI has no specific requirement, you can just: